SHPC4001 Computational Methods for Physics

 - Unit rules

-- CITS1401 Computational Thinking with Python and completion of the core and complementary units for the Physics major or equivalent.
+- CITS1401 Computational Thinking with Python and completion of the core units in the Physics major or Frontier Physics extended major or equivalent.

 - Advisable prior study: